CapPow/collBook/README.md

 ## Development Stage

 collBook is in an early testing stage.
 Unexpected crashes are expected to be frequent, so please take caution with your data and work on copies.
+Pull requests are welcomed!

 #### Known bugs
-- preview window does zoom is not updated at start up.
-  - For now, altering the zoom after start up solves this.
+- Preview window zoom is not properly updated at start up.
+For now, altering the zoom after start up solves this.

 ## Email Us with Suggestions or Issues!